 The Board expects staff members to avoid situations in which their personal interests, activities, and associations may conflict with the interests of the District.
 If such situations threaten a staff member's effectiveness within the School District, the District Administrator shall evaluate the impact of such interest, activity, or association upon the staff member's responsibilities.
-Staff members are expected to notify the District Administrator of their involvement in any outside organization, association, or the like if the staff member identifies him or herself as a staff member of the District as part of his/her involvement, or if the staff member will receive compensation for any outside activities.
-See Board Policy 3231 and 4231.
+Staff members are expected to notify the District Administrator of involvement in any outside organization, association, or the like if the staff member's role as a member of the District's staff is tied directly to involvement in the identified outside activity.
+Additionally, staff members are expected to notify the District Administrator of involvement in any outside activity if the staff member will receive compensation for any outside activities (refer also to Policy 3240 and 4230 - Ethics and Conflict of Interest).

-For more information regarding the Board's expectations concerning interests, activities or associations that may conflict with the interests of the District, staff members should review Board Policy 3231 - Outside Activities of Staff.
+For more information regarding the Board's expectations concerning interests, activities or associations that may conflict with the interests of the District, staff members should review Board Policies 3231 and 4231 - Outside Activities of Staff.